MDOR/project-for-fun/README.md

     - At least one element into the navigation bar should be 1 dropdown menu.
   - Carousel
   - Interest Content
-    - This section should include a title
+    - This section should include a title.
-    - This section should include a description
+    - This section should include a description.
-    - This section should include at least 3 links
+    - This section should include at least 3 links.
     - Use an Ajax call to retrieve this information.
   - Interest links
      - Use 3 columns to display links.